 Making Disciples of Jesus Christ for the Transformation of the World, by Feeding All God's Children - Body, Mind, & Soul

-Our Sunday worship service begins at 10:30AM and is a more traditional style worship service featuring music from our chancel choir, our praise band, or from guest musicans.
+Our Sunday worship service begins at 10:30AM and is a more traditional style worship service featuring music from our chancel choir, our praise band, or from guest musicians.
 We also include a children's moment, after which our dedicated children and youth ministry servants lead Junior Worship while adults are in worship.
 We hope you'll join us.
-We invite you to come join us this week in Worship!

 Welcome to the Crossroads United Methodist Church website.
 We strive to recognize and nurture the Christ in ourselves and each person that we encounter along the way.
 Our church is a thriving community of believers, and lovers of the word of God.
 Crossroads has a long tradition of outreach and service to its members and the community.
 We hope you will join us for service on Sunday to experience for yourself the fellowship of Christ.

 Sunday Worship - 10:30am

 We know it can be a little scary the first time you visit someplace new, especially a church, so we want to make it as easy for you as possible.
 So, to help make this time as comfortable for you as possible here's some "helps."
 We have two parking lots at Crossroads, both of which you enter off of Hague Avenue.
 The north lot is closer to the sanctuary, and has designated VISITOR parking spots adjacent to the main entrance, but you can get there from the south lot as well.
 Restrooms are located in the main hallway off the sanctuary, as well as near the Fellowship Hall and Kitchen at the other end of the building.
 Greeters will give you a copy of the worship folder (you can't tell the players without a scorecard!) and ushers will help you find a comfortable seat in the sanctuary.
 Worship begins at 10:30 am and usually lasts about 75 minutes.